gbih/Kubernetes-study-notes/CHP-NOTES/NOTES-CHP12.md

 ## This chapter covers

 * Understanding authentication
-* What ServiceAccounts are and why they're used for
+* What ServiceAccounts are and why they're used
 * Understanding the role-based access control (RBAC)
 * Using Roles and RoleBindings
 * Understanding the default roles and bindings